Family Medicine Residency

 Email: Nancene Hendrickson

-A sub-internship is built to allow you to function in the same capacity and skill set as a first year Family Medicine resident.
-By the end of the rotation, you should be able to care for patients in equal ability to the R1 residents in the outpatient clinic at the Spokane Teaching Health Center and while rounding on the service at Sacred Heart Medical Center.
+A sub-internship is built to allow you to function in the same capacity and skillset as a first-year family medicine resident.
+By the end of the rotation, you should be able to care for patients in equal ability to the R1 residents in both the outpatient clinic at the Spokane Teaching Health Center and while rounding on the service at Sacred Heart Medical Center.

-Your rotation will be split into inpatient service weeks and outpatient clinic weeks.
-This division will be discussed at your orientation and depends, in part, on the residents working with you.
+Your rotation will be split equally into inpatient service weeks and outpatient clinic weeks.
+This division will be discussed in further detail at your orientation.

-You will see patients in the outpatient clinic 9 half days a week (0800 morning start or 13:30 afternoon start).
+You will see patients in the outpatient clinic nine half days a week (08:00 morning start or 13:00 afternoon start).
 You will have Focused Teaching on Thursday afternoons.
-The clinic is located at the Spokane Teaching Health Clinic on the WSU campus, 624 Front Ave.
-The residency clinic is a medical home model shared by Internal Medicine, Psychiatry, and Family Medicine and serves a wide variety of patients, from the vulnerable indigent to well-educated privately insured.
+The clinic is located at the Spokane Teaching Health Clinic on the WSU campus, 624 E. Front Ave.
+The residency clinic is a medical home model shared by Internal Medicine, Psychiatry, and Family Medicine and serves a wide variety of patients, from vulnerable populations to well-educated privately insured.
 Our mission is to provide excellent care to all regardless of patients’ resources or demographics.

-Patients are scheduled every 20-40 minutes depending on need, giving you 3-5 patients in each of your half days in clinic.
+Patients are scheduled every 20-40 minutes depending on need, giving you four to eight patients in each half day in clinic.
 We serve as a full scope, comprehensive medical home.
 You may care for pregnant patients, work with translators, and perform procedures as you feel comfortable.
-You will be working closely with a senior resident and precepting all of your cases with an attending faculty physician.
+You will be working closely with a senior resident and precepting your cases with an attending faculty physician.

-You will be expected to care for 2-4 patients at a time, completing all components of inpatient care [admission, rounding, procedures, care management, discharge planning, etc.], and presenting during reports and as needed to consultants on your team.
+You will be expected to care for two to four patients daily, completing all components of inpatient care (admission, rounding, procedures, care management, discharge planning, etc.), and presenting during reports and as needed to consultants on your team.
 You will be working under the guidance of a senior resident and the supervision of an attending faculty physician.

-Plan to arrive before 06:30 to round on your patients.
-Morning sign out is promptly at 06:30.
-You will be assigned new patients or be allowed to admit new patients as seen appropriate by your senior.
-You will be expected to present your patients (prior patients and new patients) at morning report at 09:30.
+Plan to arrive early before morning sign out at 06:30.
+You will be assigned new patients or admit new patients as seen appropriate by your senior.
+You will be expected to present your patients at morning report around 09:00.
 The afternoon is devoted to care management and new admissions.

 There will be multiple opportunities to learn by didactic lecture.
-Grand Rounds are presented at PSHMC every Wednesday over the lunch hour.
-A variety of lectures are scheduled on Tuesday morning.
-Focused Teaching, a Family Medicine didactic educational half day is every Thursday afternoon.
-Every effort is made to free you up for these opportunities.
+Grand Rounds are presented at SHMC.
+Focused Teaching, a Family Medicine didactic educational half day, is every Thursday afternoon.
+Every effort is made to free you for these opportunities.
 A schedule will be given to you on your first day and residents will share updated information.
-You will be asked to teach one lecture during morning report.
-This is a brief, rather informal, 15-30 minute discussion on a case based area of learning.
-No slides needed, handouts are helpful, and it ideally should relate to a case seen while on your rotation.

-The first day of the SubInternship is devoted to orientation.
+Orientations will occur on the first day of your rotation.
 You will be given instructions on obtaining photo badges, parking permits, food budgets, and Epic training.
 You will also tour the clinic and get introduced to as many residents and faculty as available.
-You will also have an hour long meeting with the SubInternship advisor during that day.

-Your advisor will review learning objectives, professionalism, job description and expectations, feedback and troubleshooting.
-She will also book the formal mid rotation and end of rotation feedback meetings.
+Your sub-internship advisor will review learning objectives, professionalism, job description and expectations, feedback, and troubleshooting.
+They will also book the formal mid-rotation and end-of-rotation feedback meetings.

-Each SubIntern will have a biography that includes an informal photo, background information, rotation location dates, and clinical interests.
-You can chose how you wish to share your contact information but typically your personal cell phone is used during your inpatient service weeks.
+Each sub-intern will have a biography that includes an informal photo, background information, rotation location dates, and clinical interests.
+You can choose how you wish to share your contact information but typically your personal cell phone is used during your inpatient service weeks.

-In the 2-4 weeks prior to your rotation, you will receive a welcome email, a request for the bio information and photo and a request to book a pre-rotation phone call.
-The phone call will confirm housing, directions to the clinic and hospital as well as trouble shoot any issues.
+In the two-to-four weeks prior to your rotation, you will receive a welcome email, a request for the bio information and photo, and a request to book a pre-rotation phone call.
+The phone call will confirm housing, directions to the clinic and hospital, as well as troubleshoot any issues.